telecomcraft/homelabs/docs/labs/networks/general/exploring-bridges-subnets-and-broadcast-domains-in-proxmox.md

-Based on our progress in the last lab, [Connecting and Configuring Netork Hosts](connecting-and-configuring-network-hosts-in-proxmox.md), we know that our four hosts are somehow able to communicate within their subnet.
+Based on our progress in the last lab, [Connecting and Configuring Network Hosts in Proxmox](connecting-and-configuring-network-hosts-in-proxmox.md), we know that our four hosts are somehow able to communicate within their subnet.
 But how exactly are the hosts connecting?